 - We withhold all of the records that you have requested, because all of the records are subject to a specific statutory exemption.
 If all of the records are being withheld, we must send you a response in writing.
 That writing must identify the volume and subject matter of the records being withheld, and state the specific section of the Code of Virginia that allows us to withhold the records.

 - We provide some of the records that you have requested, but withhold other records.
 We cannot withhold an entire record if only a portion of it is subject to an exemption.
 In that instance, we may redact the portion of the record that may be withheld, and must provide you with the remainder of the record.
 We must provide you with a written response stating the specific section of the Code of Virginia that allows portions of the requested records to be withheld.

 A public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for the requested records.
 No public body shall impose any extraneous, intermediary, or surplus fees or expenses to recoup the general costs associated with creating or maintaining records or transacting the general business of the public body.
 Any duplicating fee charged by a public body shall not exceed the actual cost of duplication.
-All charges for the supplying of requested records shall be estimated in advance at the request of the citizen as set forth in subsection F of section 2.2-3704 of the Code of Virginia.
+Prior to conducting a search for records, the public body shall notify the requester in writing that the public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying or searching for requested records and inquire of the requester whether he would like to request a cost estimate in advance of the supplying of the requested records as set forth in subsection F of section 2.2-3704 of the Code of Virginia.